 The Best Hotels in Orlando for Kids

 Orlando is filled with plenty of things to do for people of all ages that do not involve Disney or Universal.
 This is especially true if you are trying to keep your costs down or are not a fan of theme parks.
-If you are planning an Orlando stay and will not be visiting these parks, check out some unusual, cool, and different things to do in Orlando.
+If you are planning an Orlando stay and will not be visiting these parks, you may want to look into some things to do on International Drive or check out some unusual, cool, and different things to do in Orlando.
 A stay at one of these Orlando kid friendly hotels may just be what your family needs in addition to a day or two at a theme park.